Home Box Office, Inc.: WarnerMedia-Discovery merger

 On June 1, 2021, it was announced that the merged company would be known as Warner Bros.
 Discovery; Zaslav explained that it would reflect "the combination of Warner Bros.' fabled hundred-year legacy of creative, authentic storytelling and taking bold risks to bring the most amazing stories to life, with Discovery’s global brand that has always stood brightly for integrity, innovation and inspiration."
-The merger was officially completed on April 8, 2022, with Home Box Office, Inc. becoming part of the rechristened Warner Bros.
-Discovery US Networks Group; in addition to his existing duties as CEO of Home Box Office, Inc., Casey Bloys—one of four upper-level WarnerMedia division executives to remain with Warner Bros.
-Discovery post-merger—assumed oversight of Magnolia Network (through parent unit Warner Bros.
+The merger was officially completed on April 8, 2022, with Home Box Office, Inc. becoming a subsidiary of WBD; in addition to his existing duties as CEO of Home Box Office, Inc., Casey Bloys—one of four upper-level WarnerMedia division executives to remain with WBD post-merger—assumed oversight of Magnolia Network (through parent unit Warner Bros.
 Discovery Lifestyle Brands), which had previously been managed alongside Discovery's other factual and lifestyle brands.
 (The other Discovery networks continue to report to Kathleen Finch, who also assumed oversight of the combined company's entertainment-formatted U.S. basic linear networks, including those that previously reported to Bloys under WarnerMedia.)